 Here is what you need to know.

-Earnings reports keep coming.
-Best Buy and Tiffany report ahead of the opening bell.
+- Earnings reports keep coming.
+AutoZone, Dollar General, and Toll Brothers all report ahead of the opening bell.